-In processing results of a microarray study, one is faced with the daunting task of relating differential-expression evidence to other information about the genes.
-Any interesting connections that can be revealed are critical in developing a fuller understanding of the biology and in providing guidance towards the next experiment (e.g., Rhodes and Chinnaiyan, 2005).
+Supplementary material available at http://imstat.org/aoas/supplements about the genes.
+Any interesting connections that can be revealed are critical in developing a fuller understanding of the biology and in providing guidance toward the next experiment [e.g., Rhodes and Chinnaiyan (2005)].
 Much of the exogenous information is organized in networks of functional categories; genes are annotated to the same category by virtue of a shared biological property.
-The Gene Ontology (GO) project is perhaps the best example of how biological information is carried by networked collections of functional categories (Gene Ontology Consortium, 2000, 2004).
+The Gene Ontology (GO) project is perhaps the best example of how biological information is carried by networked collections of functional categories [Gene Ontology Consortium (2000, 2004)].
 Initiated as a collaboration among different genome projects, GO has become a fundamental resource that records attributes of genes and gene products and that organizes these attributes using networks of connected functional categories.